OT Across America: Kansas City, MO with Maria Lindbergh OTR/L

 I also want to continue to do more community outreach and raising awareness on the definite need for home modifications for people who stay at home.

 We’re so thankful to Maria for talking to us for this interview series.
 It was a pleasure getting to know her and really see her passion for helping her clients.
-Don’t forget to check out more about her business Stay At Home Solutions.
+Don’t forget to check out more about her business via her website.